-Can feel the fuzzy spines along the rows of these cacti?
+Can you feel the fuzzy spines along the rows of these cacti?

-Visit the Wirikuta Desert Botanical Garden in Los Cabos, Mexico, and you can check out zillions of cactus plants.
+Visit the Wirikuta cactus gardens in Los Cabos, Mexico, and you can check out zillions of cactus plants.

-And it’s actually home to some 1 million+ plants, including over 1,500 varieties of desert plants from around the world.
+And the garden is actually home to some 1 million+ plants, including over 1,500 varieties of desert plants from around the world.

 Puerto Los Cabos sculptures